-- 1. The content of the test, including the learning objectives, is described in the course and test descriptions and is made available to students at least at the start of the semester. - 2.
+- 1. The content of the test, including the learning objectives, is described in the studyguide and is made available to students at least at the start of the semester. - 2.
 The examiner determines the period of time allowed to students to take the test as well as any aids that students may use during the test, subject to the guidelines and instructions provided by the Examination Board.
 This information must be stated on the examination paper. - 3.
 The test timetable will be published through the portal no later than 1 week before the start of the test period in question.

-Article 21 Sitting competency examinations
+Article 21 Sitting competence examinations

-- 1. Prior to sitting a competency examination, students must consult their study career counsellor.
+- 1. Prior to sitting a competence examination, students must consult their study career counsellor.
 The study career counsellor will give the student (non-binding) advice regarding the student's request to sit the competency examination. - 2.
-Students who want to sit the final competency examination of the study programme must prove that they have passed the minor or have been granted an exemption. - 3.
-The Examination Board determines, in consultation with the examiner if necessary, whether the student meets the conditions to be allowed to take the competency examination, notwithstanding the student's own responsibility to determine whether he or she meets the conditions. - 4.
-Students that terminate their study programmes prematurely may request to take part of the competency examination (exit assessment).
+Students who want to sit the final competence examination of the study programme must prove that they have passed the minor or have been granted an exemption.